AyushRawal/zsh-config/README.md

 You may also want to remove `.zshrc`, `.zcomdump`, `.zsh_history`, etc. from your home folder.
 You can edit your PATH and other environment variables in `.zshenv` in your home directory.

+## Licenses

+This repository uses the ZSH license, unless explicitly mentioned in the file header.
+See LICENSE for more information.